afrey09/todo-app/README.md

          Save the users choices in Local Storage.
          Retrieve their preferences from Local Storage and apply them to the application on startup.

+In Phase 3, we’d like to extend the functionality of the application by requiring users be logged in to view items and also restrict access based on user type.

 ### How to initialize/run application

 npm start